rubenpt91/MP-DocVQA-Framework/readme.md

 This repository implements the baselines and Hi-VT5 methods for the paper [Hierarchical multimodal transformers for Multipage DocVQA](https://arxiv.org/abs/2212.05935).

+**DISCLAIMER:**
-**DISCLAIMER:** The Hi-VT5 method was originally trained in [MMF framework](https://mmf.sh/).
-Althought it's a very optimized framework, it's very complex and we had to modify some core functions and classes to make the project work.
-Hence, we decided to move it outside such complex framework and build a simpler version.
+1. The Hi-VT5 method was originally trained in [MMF framework](https://mmf.sh/).
+Although it is a very optimized framework, is very complex and we had to modify some core functions and classes to make the project work.
+In consequence, we decided to move it outside such complex framework and build a simpler version.
 The code for Hi-VT5 is exactly the same, but the weights are not transferable.
-Hence, we are working to provide to the community the most similar weight we obtained on the MMF framework.
+The current released weights achieve lower performance, but we are currently working on getting the same results as the obtained with MMF framework.
+2. The framework is constantly evolving, and we can't test all the features for each update we perform.
+Please, if you find any error / bug / inconsistency in the framework open an issue an we'll try to fix it as soon as posible.

 ## How to use
 To use the framework please check [How to use](framework_documentation/how_to_use.md#how-to-use) instructions.